-These sensations could come and go, but more often than not with a blood clot, they will be persistent and won’t respond to typical remedies.
+These sensations may come and go.
+But more often than not with a blood clot, they will be persistent and won’t respond to typical remedies.

 Blood clots that form in the veins of your leg (DVT) will typically form slowly over time.
-This means that the symptoms described above may not come all at once, and they will likely increase in intensity over time.
+This means that the symptoms described above may not come all at once.
+If they do appear, they will likely increase in intensity over time.
 It is important to get the problem checked out if you notice these symptoms are getting worse.

-Doctors have a variety of tests they can use to diagnose blood clots, including ultrasound, the D-dimer test (a blood test for levels of a natural substance that dissolves blood clots), venography, and possibly even an MRI or CT scan.
+Doctors have a variety of tests they can use to diagnose blood clots.
+They may use ultrasound, the D-dimer test (a blood test for levels of a natural substance that dissolves blood clots), venography, and possibly even an MRI or CT scan.